tillyninjaspace/nov/README.md

 YARN Project Notes:
 When cloning to start up and test, remember to seed the database first to see the posts.

+A screenshot of one of the pages from this project by Tilly:
 ![Items Page](https://res.cloudinary.com/ninjaspacecontent/image/upload/c_thumb,w_200,g_face/v1643605036/tier2_completion_xzvlru.png) [](https://res.cloudinary.com/ninjaspacecontent/image/upload/c_thumb,w_200,g_face/v1643605036/tier2_completion_xzvlru.png)

 Contact Tilly Wright for any questions about my work.